What is the best way to format your PDF and have a PDF upload smooth process? Find answers to the most common PDF upload issues.

 The images in the PDF should also be under 100 DPI - Save it as optimized for fast web view and not for print;

-We have some good news for everyone, we created a preset for InDesign that will help you export much easier PDF files so that the entire export and upload process is as smooth as possible.
+We created a preset for InDesign that will help you export much easier PDF files so that the entire export and upload process is as smooth as possible.

 Flipsnack Extension for Adobe InDesign